monireach-research/asip-conference-2025/deliverables/presentation/asip_2025_presentation.md

 ### Speaker Notes

-Let me give you a quick overview of the technical setup—don't worry, I'll keep this simple.
+Let me give you a quick overview of the technical setup.
+I'll keep this simple.

 **Hardware: Four cameras positioned around the room**, 90 degrees apart, so they cover the entire space—360-degree coverage.
 These are ordinary security cameras, but they have infrared night vision.
 That means they work in complete darkness, 24/7.
 No need to keep lights on at night.
 Total cost for the whole system: $672 one-time payment.
 No monthly fees.

 **Software: Three steps**.
 First, the system detects where the person is in the video frame—just finds the person.
 Second, it extracts the body pose—those 17 skeleton points we talked about earlier.
-Third, our privacy layer kicks in—deletes the video frame immediately, keeps only the pose coordinates.
-That's it.
+Third, our privacy layer kicks in—deletes the video frame immediately, keeps only the pose coordinates for further deep leaning model processing.

-This is the technical architecture we validated.
-I'm happy to discuss implementation details during Q&A if anyone's interested in the specific AI models or camera specifications.

-**Transition**: Now, what exactly did we validate in this study?
+**Transition**: Now, let's have a look at the results of our validation using this architecture.

 ---